Campaigns

 Justice for Anthony

 On March 27th, Anthony Padilla, a local father of 2 and beloved brother and son, was shot and killed by a neighbor at his Village East Apartments laundromat who claimed he was breaking and entering.
 His killer, a self-proclaimed "vigilante" with a history of harassing and stalking Anthony and other residents, recorded the whole interaction and himself telling the 911 dispatch "make sure police know I'm white".
-The El Paso County Sheriffs responded to the scene and watched Anthony (still alive at that moment) bleed and plead for life saving aid for 12 minutes before incorrectly treating him with chest compressions.
+The El Paso County Sheriffs responded to the scene and watched Anthony (still alive at that moment) bleed and plead for life saving aid for 6 minutes before incorrectly treating him with chest compressions.
 Anthony died from blood loss.
-The 4th Judicial District Attorney, Michael Allen, called a grand jury where he declined to show any evidence from that night, and as a result the killer was not indicted.
+The 4th Judicial District Attorney, Michael Allen, called a grand jury where he suppressed all the evidence from that night, and as a result the killer was not indicted.
 You can read more here.

 CSPC is working with the Padilla family to get this case reopened, the sheriffs fired and charged, and the DA removed.
 This is a campaign we are actively developing with the Padilla family, and calling on our community to support.